Ted's Restaurant: Steamed cheeseburger preparation

 Instead of being fried in a pan or grilled on a grill like typical cheeseburgers, the steamed cheeseburgers at Ted's Restaurant are cooked via steaming in a stainless-steel cabinet which contains small trays that hold either an individual hamburger patty or a chunk of cheese.
 This method of cooking causes the fats in the meat to melt away and they are then drained from the tray once the patty is fully cooked.

 The end result is a moist, juicy burger which is then served by scooping the meat onto a bun and then pouring the melted cheese over the meat.
 The burger comes with a choice of customary toppings.

 Changes in ownership

 Over the years the local factories began moving their manufacturing overseas, yet Ted's remained in business, though with shorter hours.
 After Ted Duberek died in the early 1970s, his son Paul Duberek took over, running the business until 2007.
 That year, Paul sold the business to his nephew Bill Foreman who had worked at Ted's while he attended high school and college.
 Bill has continued running the business with few changes and the steamed cheeseburger remains the featured menu item.

 Expansion attempt

 Ted's expanded in the 2010s with the addition of two more restaurant locations in Cromwell, Connecticut and North Haven, Connecticut but by 2018 they had both been closed.

 In the media

 Ted's was featured on a second-season episode of the Travel Channel's Man v.
 Food in December 2009.
+Then in June 2013 it was featured on another Travel Channel show, Burger Land.